-Although this concept of a BlockLattice is neat and should please the programmer by being conceptually close to the theory of LBM, it is not sufficiently general to address all possible issues arising in real life.
+While the basic concept of dynamics assigned to cells in a block lattice is conceptually close to the theory of LBM, it is not sufficiently general to address all possible issues arising in real life.
 As a case in point, some boundary conditions are non-local and need to access neighbouring nodes.
 Therefore, their implementation does not fit into the framework of a BlockLattice explained previously.
-The philosophy of OpenLB takes for granted that such situations, although they arise, take place in spatially confined areas only, for example the domain boundaries.
+The philosophy of OpenLB takes for granted that such situations, although they arise, take place in spatially confined areas only - for example the domain boundaries.
 They may therefore be implemented by slightly less efficient means, without spoiling the overall efficiency of the code.
-Their execution is taken care of by a post-processing step, which, instead of stepping over the whole lattice a second time, parses selected Cells only.
+Their execution is taken care of by a post processing step, which, instead of traversing the entire lattice a second time, applies to selected cell locations only.